-6.0 DETAILED DESIGN DIRECTION
+6.0 Detailed Design Direction

 The following section provides detailed design directions to describe how the development shall be designed to achieve the goals and objectives of the NOESP.
+All future development shall have regard to the Livable by Design Manual and NOUDOSG.